Dosage Form: tablet

 Concomitant administration of diazepam (15 mg) had a minimal effect on plasma levels of mirtazapine (15 mg) in 12 healthy subjects.
 However, the impairment of motor skills produced by mirtazapine has been shown to be additive with those caused by diazepam.
 Accordingly, patients should be advised to avoid diazepam and other similar drugs while taking mirtazapine.

-The doses used in the mouse study may not have been high enough to fully characterize the carcinogenic potential of Mirtazapine Tablets.
+The doses used in the mouse study may not have been high enough to fully characterize the carcinogenic potential of Mirtazapine Tablets, USP.

 Mirtazapine was not mutagenic or clastogenic and did not induce general DNA damage as determined in several genotoxicity tests: Ames test, in vitro gene mutation assay in Chinese hamster V 79 cells, in vitro sister chromatid exchange assay in cultured rabbit lymphocytes, in vivo bone marrow micronucleus test in rats, and unscheduled DNA synthesis assay in HeLa cells.